XpressAI/SparkCyclone/README.md

 ## Compilation lifecycle

-The aurora4spark plugin will translate your Spark SQL queries into a C++ kernel to execute them on the Vector Engine.
+The Spark Cyclone plugin will translate your Spark SQL queries into a C++ kernel to execute them on the Vector Engine.
 Compilation can take anywhere from a few seconds to a couple minutes.
 While insignificant if your queries take hours you can optimize the compilation time by specifying a directory to cache kernels using the following config.